 Total losses of forced convection cooling are referred to as conduction cooldown transients, as the heat in the core is conducted (and radiated) to the reactor vessel and then to the RCCS.
 In a pressurized conduction cooldown, the PCS pressure boundary remains intact.
 In a depressurized conduction cooldown (DCC), the PCS is depressurized; the general assumption is a loss-of-coolant accident.
 The DCC typically produces the limiting fuel temperatures.
-Both DCC and PCC transients were simulated with RELAP5-3D.
+Both depressurized and pressurized conduction cooldown transients were simulated with RELAP5-3D.